Segoul01/E-Commerce_FullStack/README.md

 # E-commerce
-A full stack E-commerce style website project
+A full stack E-commerce style website project using HTML, CSS, JS, Node.js with express, and MongoDB with mongoose